 The flagship project shows off your understanding of the full instructional design process.
 It demonstrates that you can 1) identify a problem that you can solve with instructional design, and 2) use your command of the instructional design process to solve that problem.

 This will be the project that you’re most proud of.
 The one that employers and clients look at and say: “wow, we want this person on our team.”
-It's also what we spend some of the most time on in the ID Portfolio Bootcamp.
+It's also what we spend some of the most time on in the Stand-Out Portfolio bundle.

 So, how do we build the flagship project?